 The Surgeon General’s Priorities

 As the Nation’s Doctor, the U.S. Surgeon General is focused on improving the country’s health.
-The Surgeon General communicates the best available scientific information to the public, using the position’s platform to reach individuals where they live, work, and play and by issuing scientific documents - Surgeon General’s Reports and Calls to Action – on critical public health issues.
+The Surgeon General communicates the best available scientific information to the public, using the position’s platform to reach individuals where they live, work, and play and by issuing scientific documents - Surgeon General’s Reports, Call to Action, and Advisories – on critical public health issues.

 The Office of the Surgeon General also has its own peer-reviewed journal.
 Published since 1878, Public Health Reports issues original research and commentaries in the areas of tobacco control, health disparities, and critical and emerging public health issues.

 As a Vice Admiral in the United States Public Health Service Commissioned Corps, the Surgeon General leads a uniformed service of 6,500 highly qualified public health officers, who are committed to protecting, promoting and advancing the public health of our country and our world.
 Officers serve throughout the nation in communities that are most in need by providing essential health care services to underserved and vulnerable populations.

 - Community Health and Economic Prosperity

 - Health and National Security

 - Oral Health

 Today in America, addiction is a public health crisis.
 The opioid epidemic and substance use disorders more broadly have become one of the most common chronic illnesses in the U.S. In 2016, more than 115 Americans die from an opioid overdose.
 The misuse of and addiction to opioids—including prescription pain relievers, heroin, and synthetic opioids such as fentanyl—is a serious national crisis that affects public health as well as social and economic welfare.